Infineon/mtb-example-psoc4-blinky/README.md

 <br>

-The following example will clone the "[Blinky](https://github.com/Infineon/mtb-example-psoc4-blinky)" application with the desired name "MyBlinky" configured for the *CY8CKIT-040T* BSP into the specified working directory, *C:/mtb_projects*:
+The following example clones the "[Blinky](https://github.com/Infineon/mtb-example-psoc4-blinky)" application with the desired name "MyBlinky" configured for the *CY8CKIT-040T* BSP into the specified working directory, *C:/mtb_projects*:

    ```
    project-creator-cli --board-id CY8CKIT-040T --app-id mtb-example-psoc4-blinky --user-app-name MyBlinky --target-dir "C:/mtb_projects"
    ```

 **Note:** The project-creator-cli tool uses the `git clone` and `make getlibs` commands to fetch the repository and import the required libraries.
-For details, see the "Project creator tools" section of the [ModusToolbox&trade; software user guide](https://www.cypress.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).
+For details, see the "Project creator tools" section of the [ModusToolbox&trade; software user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).

 </details>